nwaforchibundo/website/_posts/2023-08-08-Using-glass-material-for-miniaturized-continuum-robots.md

             micro-actuator fabricated by femtosecond laser exposure and chemical etching {% cite 14750236 %}, **N)** 3D microfluidic channel fabricated by using selective laser-assisted etching {% cite femtoprintsite3 %}.</span>*
 {: .text-justify}

-Figure~\ref{glass_devices} presents some of the 3D miniaturized and monolithic devices in the literature that are fabricated with glass using different approaches.
-Figure~\ref{glass_devices}A show the possibility of 3D volumetric additive manufacturing of silica glass with microscale computed axial lithography for microstructures with minimum feature sizes of 50µm.
+Figure 1 presents some of the 3D miniaturized and monolithic devices in the literature that are fabricated with glass using different approaches.
+Figure 1A show the possibility of 3D volumetric additive manufacturing of silica glass with microscale computed axial lithography for microstructures with minimum feature sizes of 50µm.
-It is also possible to use a maskless approach to fabricate in glass by laser micro-welding which usually involves non-adhesive bonding of two pre-printed surfaces (see~\ref{glass_devices} B) The case of 500 nm diameter silica micro/nanofibre for optical sensors, which is fabricated by taper-drawing glass fiber at high temperature is presented in~\ref{glass_devices}C. It is also possible to fabricate arbitrary 3D suspended hollow microstructures in transparent fused silica glass using stereolithography as shown in~\ref{glass_devices}D. Using selective laser-induced etching, this presents the most predominant approach which is used from Figure~\ref{glass_devices}E to Figure~\ref{glass_devices}N, for designing different complex 3D monolithic micro-structures in a glass.
+It is also possible to use a maskless approach to fabricate in glass by laser micro-welding which usually involves non-adhesive bonding of two pre-printed surfaces (see Fig. 1B) The case of 500 nm diameter silica micro/nanofibre for optical sensors, which is fabricated by taper-drawing glass fiber at high temperature is presented in Fig. 1C.
+It is also possible to fabricate arbitrary 3D suspended hollow microstructures in transparent fused silica glass using stereolithography as shown in Fig. 1D.
+Using selective laser-induced etching, this presents the most predominant approach which is used from Fig. 1E to Fig. 1N, for designing different complex 3D monolithic micro-structures in a glass.
 {: .text-justify}